-As noted above, President Obama has repeatedly stated that military options are "on the table."
-In a March 2, 2012, interview (The Atlantic), he clarified that when he says that "all options are on the table" he means that there is a military component to preventing a nuclear-armed Iran.
-Vice President Biden reinforced that point in a speech to AIPAC (America-Israel Public Affairs Committee) on March 4, 2013 that President Obama is "not bluffing" in his discussion of possible use of military force if diplomacy with Iran fails to produce a nuclear agreement.
+Should no agreement with Iran on the nuclear issue be reached, President Obama has repeatedly stated that military options are "on the table" to prevent Iran from acquiring a nuclear weapon.
+In a March 2, 2012, interview in The Atlantic, he clarified that statement as meaning that there is a military component to preventing a nuclear-armed Iran.
+66 Vice President Biden reinforced that point in a speech to AIPAC (America-Israel Public Affairs Committee) on March 4, 2013, that President Obama is "not bluffing" in his discussion of possible use of military force if diplomacy with Iran fails to produce a nuclear agreement.
 Yet, President Obama and other senior officials continued to maintain that military action is a last resort if sanctions and diplomacy fail.
+The election of Rouhani is likely to further forestall open Administration discussion of military action.

 Senior U.S. officials have repeatedly stressed the potential adverse consequences of military action, such as Iranian retaliation that might expand throughout the region or even beyond, a reduction of Iran's regional isolation, a strengthening of Iran's regime domestically, an escalation of world oil prices, and the likelihood that military action would only delay Iran's eventual acquisition of a nuclear weapons capability by about one to two years.
-These points were enumerated by then Secretary of Defense Panetta in a speech to the Brookings Institution on December 2, 201171 and Secretary of Defense Chuck Hagel has expressed similar views during his time as a Senator and since.
+These points were enumerated by then Secretary of Defense Panetta in a speech to the Brookings Institution on December 2, 201167 and Secretary of Defense Chuck Hagel expressed similar views during his time as a Senator and after.
 Most U.S. allies oppose military action.

-Some argue that U.S. military action could set back Iran's nuclear program substantially because there are a limited number of key targets, all of which are relatively vulnerable, including the enrichment site at Fordow that is hardened.72 On the other hand, reports about U.S. confidence in
+Some argue that U.S. military action could set back Iran's nuclear program substantially because there are a limited number of key targets and all targets, even the hardened Fordow site, are vulnerable to U.S. air power.
+Other experts suggest that U.S. expressions of confidence in its ability to do substantial damage to Iranian nuclear targets could be intended to signal to Israel that the United States can destroy Iran's nuclear infrastructure, if needed.